This article provides steps to change the boot device without using the virtual machine's BIOS and its limitation to 8 visible devices.

 In this example, the virtual machine tries to boot with ethernet5.
 If there is nothing to boot from, try ethernet2.
 If that fails, try from the disks (hdd) defined in hddOrder, then all CD-ROMs, and finally from all floppies.

-Note: Adding these advanced options can block you from changing the boot order in the BIOS setup.
-Should you experience this, and wish to be able to use the BIOS to make boot order changes, remove both options while the VM is in powered off state.
+Note: Adding these advanced options will block changing the boot order in the BIOS setup, and to be able to use the BIOS to make boot order changes, remove both options while the VM is in powered off state.
 The next time the VM is powered on, it will use the boot order which was originally configured in the BIOS setup.

 $strVMName = "vm-name"